Student Public Policy Forum SPPF

 My SPPF Experience By Angel Herrera

 “My experience in the SPPF Student Public Policy Forum was empowering.
 Before I went through the program, I had this feeling that politics was something that didn’t really concern me.
 I was more concerned with working and getting my family ahead, not about some ballot initiative.
-However as SPPF showed me, that these people have a vast ability to influence the outcome of your life and your family’s by the laws that they pass.
+However, as SPPF showed me, that these people have a vast ability to influence the outcome of your life and your family’s by the laws that they pass.

 Through the training and experiences of going to the capitol and making good friends of lawyers and lobbyists, I realized that I too could this.
 That politics was a career that had endless potential and that depended on sheer intelligence and tact with the human mind and heart.

 Going to Washington D.C really brought me closer to my country, and fully shone a light on what I truly wanted to do with my life.
-I had thought about law school after my father’s lawyers kept pestering me to give it a chance but relegated it to something to difficult or not inline with my goals.
-However, after I visited the capitol of our great nation it really cemented in me the desire to go to law school.
+I had thought about law school after my father’s lawyers kept pestering me to give it a chance but relegated it to something to difficult or not in line with my goals.
+However, after I visited the capital of our great nation it really cemented in me the desire to go to law school.
 So if I can credit the SPPF program with one thing in my life, it is empowering my dreams to reach as far as I want.”